 Why Booster Shots Are Not Effective

-“Vaccinations only make up about 14 percent of a clinic’s income.
+"There is no scientific documentation to back up label claims for annual administration of these vaccines", she said.
+A widespread belief that vets are over-vaccinating animals because annual shots account for a sizeable portion of their income is just not the case said Dodds.
+She added "Vaccinations only make up about 14 percent of a clinic’s income.
 The bigger problem is vets believe pet owners would not bring in their pets yearly if it were not for vaccines.
 Yearly exams for pets are crucial and may help a vet to diagnose early kidney and heart diseases.
-Vets believe that pet owners will be complacent and not bring them in which is why some stick to giving yearly vaccines,” she said.
+Vets believe that pet owners will be complacent and not bring them in which is why some stick to giving yearly vaccines."

 Vaccine-Induced Tumors At Injection Site

-Dodds and Rogers suggest pet owners ask their veterinarians to perform vaccine antibody titer tests, which test antibodies for distemper and parvovirus annually after the initial series of vaccines.
+Dr. Dodds and Dr. Rogers agree that pet owners ask their veterinarians to perform vaccine antibody titer tests for distemper and parvovirus annually after the initial series of vaccines.